cerfacs-globc/icclim/doc/source/references/api/icclim/_core/legacy/user_index/index.rst

    flexible and have a better API.
    See :ref:`generic_indices_recipes` for more information on generic indices.

-   User indices are not deprecated but are not recommended for new code.
+   User indices are deprecated and kept only as a legacy compatibility bridge for older code.
+New custom index work should use the generic API instead.